Study in South Korea for the Summer!

 Gwangju, Korea's sixth-largest city, may look like any other city but its history sets it apart: in 1980 a peaceful pro-democracy demonstration, known as the May 18 Democratic Uprising, was put down by the then military government and remains a strong part of the identity here.
 Gwangju also has a long history of harbouring artists and this is reflected in civic support for the arts which is witnessed through the regular exhibitions and performances.
 Korea’s developed transportation system makes travelling to other parts of Korea fairly simple.

-For more information about the academic calendar and the structure of the program please visit download the Chonnam Summer Program brochure.
+For more information about the academic calendar and the structure of the program please visit the Chonnam summer program webpage.

 For more information about housing please visit the Chonnam website.